Introduction to IPv4

 IPV4 is internet protocol version 4, which is used in the IP layer of the TCP/IP protocol suite to identify each device connected to the internet.
 IPV4 address is unique and universal, 32 bit long having address space of 2^32 or 4,294,967,296, use three notation to show address, binary notation(base 2), hexadecimal notation (base 16), dotted decimal notation (base 256).
-IPV4 packet header consists of 14 fields in which 13 fields are required, and 14 was optional.
+IPV4 packet header consists of 14 fields in which 13 fields are required, and 14 were optional.

 - It is used in packet switch networks for uninterrupted networking.